|

 to the legislature from Holmes

 County in 1907.
+While a

-of the Committee on Public Health and Quarrantine.
+on Public Health and Quarrantine.
+During the

-appropriation to survey the Big Black River
+survey the Big Black River with view of

-at Jackson.
-In
+Hospital at Jackson.
+In recognition

-unanimously to name it the "L.S.
+name it the "L.S.

 Rogers Charity